 The amount of combustible gas produced by small scale biogas plants is less than 40,000 cubic meters.
 Medium-scale biogas plants produce gas of around 40,000-200,000 cubic meters.
 These plants mainly utilize raw material such as municipal, industrial and agricultural waste.
 Industrial waste would be organic by products from industries such as food, beverage or pharmaceutical.
 Some mid-scale plants such as Green Elephant in India, which has established the Peshwe Park Project consisting of two large scale biogas power plants for Pune Municipal Corporation, it was set up in 2010 it has even expanded to include 3 more plants in 2013.

-Another plant is for a corporate company, where waste obtained from Tata Consultancy Services’ canteen leading to production of 200 cubic meters of biogas every day.
+Another plant is for a corporate company, where waste obtained from the canteen of Tata Consultancy Services, produces 200 cubic meters of biogas every day.
 There had been a special Volkswagen project called Greenbox 500, this project produces 40 cubic meters of gas processing 500kgs of waste everyday, which is then used to heat stoves kitchen rather than power generation.
 However, direct conversion of biogas to energy is under research till now, with help of fuel cell.
 The current employed technique is utilizing biogas as a fuel for combustion engines, which in turn power an electric generator to produce electricity.

 Large scale biogas plants are the ones where more than 200,000 cubic meters of gas is produced.
 Here all kinds of organic materials are used for production.
 Since a large amount of gas is generated, it is directly converted into electricity.
 The largest biogas plant in India is in Satara district, Maharashtra which is also established by Green Elephant.
 Here 25,000 cubic meters of biogas is generated every day from 600 tons of sugarcane waste obtained from sugar mills in the vicinity.
 Gas obtained is converted to compressed biogas (CBG) and used as fuel.
 This plant uses an advanced Continuous Stirred Tank Reactor for faster anaerobic process.
 Green Elephant has planned to establish 2-3 more large biogas plants in India by 2015.
 The New & Renewable Energy Development Corporation of Andhra Pradesh has built a 200-cubic metre plant in Krishna district, which generates 20KW of power per day.